Convergence of infinitesimal generators and stability of convex monotone semigroups: Setup and main results

-We endow $\Ck(\R^d)$ with the mixed topology between $\|\cdot\|_\kappa$ and the topology of uniform convergence on compacts sets, i.e., the strongest locally convex topology on $\Ck(\R^d)$ that coincides on $\|\cdot\|_\kappa$-bounded sets with the topology of uniform convergence on compact subsets.
-It is well-known, see~\cite[Proposition~A.4]{GNR}, that a sequence $(f_n)_{n\in\N}\subset\Ck(\R^d)$ converges to $f\in\Ck(\R^d)$ w.r.t. the mixed topology if and only if
+Subsequently, we endow $\Ck(X)$ with the mixed topology between $\|\cdot\|_{\kappa,X}$ and the topology of uniform convergence on compact sets, i.e., the strongest locally convex topology on $\Ck(X)$ that coincides on $\|\cdot\|_{\kappa,X}$-bounded sets with the topology of uniform convergence on compact subsets, see~\cite{wiweger} for the definition and basic properties of the mixed topology.\ The mixed topology plays a crucial role in our analysis for several reasons.\ First, since equation~\eqref{eq:Sn} below is derived from Arzel\`a--Ascoli's theorem, we can only expect uniform convergence on compact subsets but not $\|\cdot\|_\kappa$-convergence.\ Second, the results in Section 2.3 rely on a comparison principle in~\cite{BDKN} which uses the mixed topology.\ Third, the dual space of $\Ck(\Rd)$ endowed with the mixed topology coincides with the space of all Borel measures with finite variation for which $1/\kappa$ is integrable, see~\cite{GNR} and the references therein.\ Fourth, while the mixed topology is not metrizable, for convex monotone operators and closed subsets $X\subset\Rd$, continuity w.r.t.\ the mixed topology is equivalent to continuity from above and sequential continuity, see~\cite{delbaen2,nendel} for equivalent descriptions of continuity properties for monotone functionals and operators in the mixed topology.\ In addition, convergence of sequences in the mixed topology can be characterized as follows:\ a sequence $(f_n)_{n\in\N}\subset\Ck(X)$ converges to $f\in\Ck(X)$ w.r.t. the mixed topology if and only if